suhasAkamai/cli-accessrevocation/README.md

 ```

-#### List All the blacklist in the Account in Json Format
+#### List All the blocklist in the Account in Json Format
 ```
-$ akamai accessrevocation list-blacklist -t json
+$ akamai accessrevocation list-blocklist -t json

 [
   {
-    "name": "deliveryonlyblacklist2",
+    "name": "deliveryonlyblocklist2",
     "contractId": "3-195EOUJ",
     "id": 44,
     "createdBy": "or7qdn4ton36bn3v",